 Antimicrobial Therapy For Gum Disease

-- Chlorhexidine, which is used to control plaque, gingivitis and periodontal spaces between your gums and teeth.
-This ingredient comes in the form of a chip used for scaling and root planing procedures.
+Your dental professional may use chlorhexidine is to control your plaque, gingivitis, and periodontal disease.
+This ingredient comes as either a mouth rinse or as a chip used for scaling and root planing procedures.